Read This First

 Prompt 3: Provide 3 accounts of minimum wage legislation that failed in some way.

-The section turns on Seattle’s Minimum Wage Increase, Germany’s Introduction of a Minimum Wage, and Venezuela’s Frequent Minimum Wage Increases.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Seattle’s Minimum Wage Increase, Germany’s Introduction of a Minimum Wage, and Venezuela’s Frequent Minimum Wage Increases in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Seattle’s Minimum Wage Increase distinct from Germany’s Introduction of a Minimum Wage.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Seattle’s Minimum Wage Increase distinct from Germany’s Introduction of a Minimum Wage.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 - Seattle’s Minimum Wage Increase: In 2014, Seattle, Washington, embarked on a progressive step to increase its minimum wage to $15 per hour over several years, one of the highest rates in the United States at the time.